Huntsville, Alabama

-Huntsville is a city in Madison County and Limestone County, Alabama, United States, with a tiny portion extending into Morgan County.
-It is the county seat of Madison County.
-Located in the Appalachian region of northern Alabama, Huntsville is the most populous city in the state.
+Huntsville is the most populous city in the U.S. state of Alabama.
+The population was 215,006 at the 2020 census, making it the 100th-most populous city in the U.S., while the Huntsville metropolitan area has an estimated 542,000 residents and is the second-most populous metropolitan area in the state.
+As of July 1, 2025, the city's population was estimated to be 249,102 – a 15.9% increase since the 2020 Census.
+This makes it among the top 20 fastest growing cities in the US.
+Huntsville is the county seat of Madison County, with portions extending into Limestone County, Marshall County, and Morgan County.

-Huntsville was founded within the Mississippi Territory in 1805 and became an incorporated town in 1811.
-When Alabama was admitted as a state in 1819, Huntsville was designated for a year as the first capital, before that was moved to more central settlements.
+Huntsville is located in the Appalachian region of northern Alabama, south of the state of Tennessee.
+It was founded within the Mississippi Territory in 1805 and became an incorporated town in 1811.
+When Alabama was admitted as a state in 1819, Huntsville was designated for a year as the first capital, before the state capitol was moved to more central settlements.
 The city developed across nearby hills north of the Tennessee River, adding textile mills in the late nineteenth century.

-Its major growth has taken place since World War II.
-During the war, the Army established Redstone Arsenal near here with a chemical weapons plant, and nearby related facilities.
+Major growth in Huntsville took place in the decades following World War II.
+During the war, the U.S. Army established Redstone Arsenal in the vicinity, with a chemical weapons plant and related facilities.
 After the war, additional research was conducted at Redstone Arsenal on rockets, followed by adaptations for space exploration.
-NASA's Marshall Space Flight Center, the United States Army Aviation and Missile Command, and most recently the FBI's operational support headquarters all came to be located at nearby Redstone Arsenal.
-The National Trust for Historic Preservation included Huntsville in its "America's Dozen Distinctive Destinations for 2010" list.
+NASA's Marshall Space Flight Center, the United States Army Aviation and Missile Command, FBI's operational support headquarters and most recently the United States Space Command, all were sited at Redstone Arsenal.

-The city's population was 215,006 at the 2020 census, making it Alabama's most populous city.
-Huntsville is the largest city in the five-county Huntsville-Decatur-Albertville, AL Combined Statistical Area.
-The Huntsville metropolitan area's population was 491,723 in 2020, making it the second most populous metropolitan area in the state after the Birmingham metropolitan area.

 History

-First settlers
+The City of Huntsville was incorporated on November 25, 1811.

+Early history

-Together with settlement pressures after the United States gained independence, this area had become largely empty of indigenous peoples by the turn of the 19th century.
+Due to settlement pressures after the United States gained independence, this area had become largely empty of indigenous peoples by the turn of the 19th century.
+An Indian trader and boatman named James Ditto established himself at a landing on the river prior to American settlement.
 Revolutionary War veteran John Hunt was a pioneer in 1805 on land around the Big Spring.
 The US negotiated an 1805 treaty with the Chickasaw and an 1806 treaty with the Cherokee who ceded their claims to land to the federal government.

 The area was subsequently purchased by LeRoy Pope, who named it Twickenham after the home village of his distant kinsman Alexander Pope.
+Thomas Freeman and Pharoah Roach started government surveys in 1805.
 Twickenham was carefully planned, with streets laid out in a northeast to southwest direction based on the flow of Big Spring.
 Given anti-British sentiment during this period after the Revolution and with tensions leading to the War of 1812, in 1811 the town name was changed to "Huntsville" to honor pioneer John Hunt.

 Both John Hunt and LeRoy Pope were Freemasons and charter members of Helion Lodge #1, the oldest lodge in Alabama.